ibmresilient/resilient-community-apps/fn_proofpoint_trap/doc/README.md

    ![screenshot: dt-proofpoint-trap-add-member_2-action ](./screenshots/dt-proofpoint-trap-add-member_2-action.png)

-   Note: The drop-down for list ID selection, uses the format '&lt;list description&gt;:&lt;list id&gt;'.
+   Note: The drop-down for list ID selection uses the format '&lt;list description&gt;:&lt;list id&gt;'.

 4. Input values for the remainder of the fields and click Execute.
 This invokes the `Example: Proofpoint TRAP: Add Member to List` workflow, which calls the `Proofpoint  TRAP: Add Members to List` function.